Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
       -h, --help            show this help message and exit -o OUTLINEPATTERN, --outlinepattern OUTLINEPATTERN
-                            Globlike search pattern to select red outline images.
-Need to yield the same number of images as 'pattern' (default: None) -p OVERLAYIMAGE, --overlayimage OVERLAYIMAGE
+                            Globlike search pattern to select red outline images that are projected on top of the corresponding images (i.e. 'outlinepattern' must yield the same number of images as 'pattern' (default: None) -p OVERLAYIMAGE, --overlayimage OVERLAYIMAGE
                             A common red-outline image that is projected on top of all images (default: None)